NVIDIA-Omniverse/ANARI-USD/README.md

 ANARI scene objects:
 - Use individual bits of the `usd::timeVarying` parameter to control which exact ANARI object parameters should vary over time, and which ones should store only one value over all timesteps.
 Which bit corresponds to which parameter can for the moment only be gathered from the `Usd<objectname>.h` header.
-This parameter is **immutable**.
+This parameter can be changed at any time and is applied like any other parameter during `anariCommit`.

 ### Not supported #